 across all age groups, and sadly, it can grow and spread quickly.
 This often occurs in young, healthy

 people like Lance Armstrong or Tom Green.
 (He’s crazy because he’s Canadian, not because of his solitary nut.)

-Testicular cancer is another condition to talk to your son about.
+Testicular cancer is another condition to discuss with your son.
 By the time he sees the pediatrician in 6mo, it will be too late.
 See a doctor right away if you have concerns.
 Not in two weeks.
 Testicular cancer can grow dramatically in two weeks.
 Right away!